 1. Introduction – 2012 Fuel Hedging at JetBlue Airways Case Study

-During a lifetime of a business, many different risks could affect its overall value.
+During the lifetime of a business, many different risks could affect its overall value.
 Companies use insurance to protect themselves against unlikely events that could affect the value of their assets.

 These losses in value are derived from damaging hazards such as catastrophes outside their ordinary course of business.
 Together, firms face many other dangers as part of their business operations (Berk & DeMarzo, 2011).